Reviewable/Reviewable/docs/reviews.md

 ![reviewable top toolbar right](images/toptoolbar_right.png)

-At the end of the toolbar you'll always find either a **Publish** or **Merge** button, depending on the review's state.
+At the right end of the toolbar you'll always find either a **Publish** or **Merge** button, depending on the review's state.
 Note that if you have drafts pending, you'll always see the **Publish** button even if the pull request is otherwise mergeable.
 See the sections above for details on these two operations.

 ![revieable top toolbar left](images/toptoolbar_left.png)